Larry Cates: What CSOs need to know to look for in a security awareness training program

 Global Learning Systems LLC (GLS), is an award-winning enterprise training solutions provider, with over 25 years of experience offering web-based training, outsourcing and support, custom development and IT solutions that help federal agencies and commercial organizations develop their human capital resources and meet their business challenges through integrated learning and technology solutions.
 Focus areas include: Security and Compliance Training, Customized eLearning, and OnDemand LMS to enable enterprise-wide Learning & Development Solutions.

-Rake Narang: Why is Security Awareness Training important?
+Info Security PG: Why is Security Awareness Training important?
 What are some key elements to look for in a Security Awareness Training program?

 Larry Cates: Recent studies find that negligent insiders continue to be a top information security threat within the organization, and it is the responsibility of the organization to properly educate their employees on security best practices and vulnerabilities in order to raise security awareness and ultimately change employee behavior.
 Without an effective Security Awareness Training Program, individuals will not know how to properly recognize, react to and report a cyber attack, putting both the individual’s and the organization’s information at risk.